We practice what we preach

 Password storage policy is arguably more important than password complexity or/and length.

-Without appropriate storage controls, offline password attacks can completly bypass things like:
+Without appropriate storage controls, offline password attacks can completely bypass things like:

 • Rate limiting